mathieu-benoit/asm-workshop/README.md

 Further considerations:
 - Do the same with BankOfAnthos?
+- What about Kubernetes RBAC where we could distinguish sec, dev, ops folks/authz and which resource kinds or namespaces they could touch?
 - Multi-cluster?
 - MCP (control/data plane)?
 - Integrate CRfA in there?
 Or do another similar crfa-workshop?